ben-mulhern/cd-collection/README.md

 # cd-collection
-Basic web app to learn some Angular, ScalaJS and Http4s.
+Basic web app to learn some React, ScalaJS and Http4s.
 Uses Scala, Sqlest and H2 db for backend.

 #To-do - features